RocketChat/Rocket.Chat.js.SDK/README.md

 ### `methodCache.use(instance)`

 Set the instance to call methods on, with cached results
-- Accepts an asteroid instance (or possibly other classes)
+- Accepts an Asteroid instance (or possibly other classes)
 - Returns nothing

 ### `methodCache.create(method, options?)`